11 Best Beaches in Maine

 Address: Seaside Avenue, Old Orchard Beach, Maine

 The aptly named Crescent Beach is one of Maine's prettiest spots.
-Along with the sandy oceanfront and saltwater coves, there are hiking trails along the water's edge and excellent facilities for lovers of water sports.
+Along with the sandy oceanfront and saltwater coves, there are hiking trails along the water's edge and excellent facilities for lovers of water sports, including on-site kayak rentals and tours provided by Portland Paddle.
 Fishing, birdwatching, and of course, sunbathing are favorite activities.

-The dunes, dotted with seagrass, frame the picnic areas and there is a snackbar and restroom facilities.
 During low tide, visitors can make their way out to Richmond Island.
-Portland Paddle offers SUP rentals and sea kayak tours from the beach.
-There is a fee to enter the park, and if you're a family and will be visiting many Maine State Parks, a yearly pass is a good idea.
+There is a fee to enter the park, and if you're planning on visiting many Maine State Parks, a yearly pass is a good idea.

 The splurge-worthy Inn by the Sea is a pet-friendly beach resort with all the bells and whistles.
 Choose from rooms in the main building or suites with kitchenettes and porch balconies.
 The spa and Sea Glass restaurant offer an elegant menu of the best local fresh ingredients.
 Venturing into Portland, about five miles away, good value can be found at the Holiday Inn Portland By The Bay and Best Western Merry Manor Inn.